rafed/rafed.github.io/content/experience/experience.md

     location: Banani, Dhaka
     date_start: '2016-10-01'
     date_end: '2016-11-30'
-    description: Worked as a requirement analyst for a software to be developed for a law firm- The Law Sanctuary, Bijoynagar
+    description:  Prepared an SRS documentation for automating activities of the Law firm- The Legal Sanctuary,  Bijoynagar, Dhaka, Bangladesh.
 ---